ACCESS-NRI/CMWG_workshop_2025/README.md

 # 1. Activate an ARE JupyterLab Session

-The Australian Research Environment (ARE) is a web-based graphical interface for performing computational research on National Computational Infrastructure (NCI) *Gadi* supercomputer.
-It allows users to run JupyerLab, an interactive development environment for notebooks, code, and data.
+The Australian Research Environment (ARE) allows users to run JupyerLab, an interactive development environment for notebooks, code, and data.
 We will use JupyterLab to run a series of tutorials developed using notebooks.

-> ⚠️ **NCI account & project access:** To use ARE, you must have an NCI account and be a member of a project with available computing resources.
+> ⚠️ **Reminder: NCI account & project access:** To use ARE, you must have an NCI account and be a member of a project with available computing resources.
 >For this workshop, you will require access to NCI projects `nf33` and `xp65`.
 If you have not requested to join these projects, you can do so by logging into your [NCI account](https://my.nci.org.au/) (See Step 0 above).

 Detailed instructions on how to start an ARE JupyterLab session for this workshop are included [here](https://github.com/ACCESS-NRI/CMWG_workshop_2025/blob/lb-draft-notebooks/docs/ARE_JupyterLab_setup_guide.md) and summarised below: